pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`maze_depth_first`

-This code generates a maze using the depth-first search algorithm, allows a player to navigate the maze, and handles the visual representation of the maze.
-The maze is created by setting up a grid with walls and open passages.
-The player can move through the maze using arrow keys.
-The code also includes logic for scrolling the view to keep the player centered on the screen and displays information such as sprite count, drawing time, and processing time on the screen.
+The provided Python code demonstrates the creation of a maze using a depth-first search maze generation algorithm in the Arcade library.
+The algorithm involves recursively exploring the grid and carving passages between cells to generate a maze.
+Additionally, the code showcases the utilization of sprites to represent the maze walls and the player, along with scrolling functionality to keep the player within the visible portion of the screen as they move through the maze.

 maze_recursive.py
 -----------------